 New York, NY 10010

 Office Location: 135 East 22nd Street, Room 815

 Phone: 646 660-6781

 Fax: 646 660-6770

 A specialist in American public opinion, voting behavior and city politics, Doug Muzzio has had extensive political, governmental, and media experience.
-He is founder, former director and current chief pollster at Baruch College Survey Research at Baruch College’s School of Public Affairs.
+He is founder, former director and current chief pollster at Baruch College Survey Research.

 His governmental experience includes: twice-elected trustee of the Pequannock Township (New Jersey) Board of Education; chief-of-staff to New York City Councilmember At Large Antonio Olivieri; consultant to the New York City Charter Revision Commission (1988/1989) and contributor to the 2003 and 2010 charter commissions; research director for the 1989 Dinkins mayoral campaign; consultant to City agencies and not-for-profit organizations.
 From 1998-2001, he developed and delivered cultural diversity training programs for the New York City Police Department and for the Administration for Children’s Services.

 Muzzio is a frequent contributor at professional conferences and has published on a broad range of subjects across several disciplines.He is currently writing Decent People Shouldn’t Live Here: The Reel American City, which focuses on the images of the U.S. city in movies from their birth to the current day.

 He received his Ph.D. in Political Science from New York University.